Harris, Trump both prioritize US tech interests – DW – 11/01/2024

 Trump 2017-2021: Was he really anti-science?

-The Trump administration's efforts to undermine science are well documented in the Silencing Science Tracker — an online database which tracks anti-science actions taken by the US government.
+The Trump administration's efforts to undermine science are well documented in the Silencing Science Tracker — an online database hosted by Colombia University which tracks anti-science actions taken by the US government.

-"The Trump administration regularly suppressed, downplayed, or simply ignored scientific research demonstrating the need for regulation to protect public health and the environment," write Romany Webb and Lauren Kurtz in a paper on Trump's war on science published in 2022.
+"The Trump administration regularly suppressed, downplayed or simply ignored scientific research demonstrating the need for regulation to protect public health and the environment," wrote Romany Webb and Lauren Kurtz in a paper on Trump's war on science published in 2022.

-Trump also proposed sweeping reductions of the US's federal research and development budgets, which total around $200 billion per year (€185 bn).
+Trump also proposed sweeping reductions of the US federal research and development budgets, which total around $200 billion per year (€185 billion).
 Climate-related programs were a major focus of funding cuts.

 However, Trump failed to get these proposals passed in the US Congress.